StevenDixonDev/TinyER/Readme.md

     - Request
         - is changed to add new functions that wrap http request object
         - app is added to request so it can be referenced.

-router (Not implemented)

-    - Route
-        - Each path has its own route and each route has a stack of paths and functions

 ## What I learned